glombard/glombard.github.io/_posts/2015-08-24-iterm2-zsh-prezto-shell.md

 	% echo $ZSH_VERSION
 	5.0.5

-Specify custom location for my dot-files so I can save them in git:
+Specify custom location for my dot-files so I can save them in a git repository at [BitBucket](http://bitbucket.org):

 	% mkdir ~/dotfiles
 	% cat <<EOT > ~/dotfiles/.zshenv